OpenVidu/openvidu-loadtest/README.md

 SERVER_PORT=6000 npm run start
 ```

 Moreover, the last run command will assign `NODE_WEBRTC` for [emulated user types](browser-emulator/src/types/config.type.ts).
-You can run the following command for use KMS:
+You can run the following command for use KMS WebRTC:

 ```bash
 npm run start:dev-kms